 At Mexico’s other table service restaurant, the San Angel Inn Restaurante, gluten-free diners can start their meal with Sopa Azteca which is a traditional tortilla soup before choosing from a long list of entrees that are allergy friendly.
 This dining spot may just have the largest gluten-free menu for entrees, any one of the following dishes would be a safe option:

 - Camarones al Ajillo: Garlic sauteed shrimp with chile guajillo and cantimpalo chorizo served over garlic roasted potatoes

-- Carnitas de Puerco: Slowly braised pork carniats served with roasted zucchini, rice, beans and corn tortillas
+- Carnitas de Puerco: Slowly braised pork carnitas served with roasted zucchini, rice, beans, and corn tortillas

-- Pescado a la Talla: Achiote marinated catch of the day with creamy poblano potatoes topped with queso fresco and cream mexicana served with plantains
+- Pescado a la Talla: Achiote marinated catch of the day with creamy poblano potatoes topped with queso fresco and crema Mexicana served with plantains

 - Tacos al Pastor: Pastor marinated grilled pork served with roasted pineapple, white onions, cilantro and salsa verde accompanied by black beans, esquites, and corn tortillas